Remote auth: mobile accessCreated on 2018/01/27,

-WordPress implementation is quite straightforward, but Joomla & Drupal necessit 2 calls, one for getting the login form secure tokens, and a second for submitting the form with these values.
-This is performed by loading the HTML page that contains the form, parsing it, find the login form by it’s HTML ID, and grab the hidden inputs key/values to submit the POST query.
+WordPress implementation is quite straightforward, but Joomla & Drupal necessits 2 calls, one to get the login form secure tokens, and a second for to submit the form with these values.
+This is performed by loading the HTML page that contains the form, parsing it, find the login form identified by it’s HTML ID, and grab the hidden inputs key/values to submit the POST query.

-For this reason, you’ll have to make sure that the MASTER_URL / LOGIN_URL points to a page that indeed display the login form, that this form’s HTML id is the right one as defined by Auth Form Id.
-For Joomla, the default id is login-form, but some install seem to use form-login instead.
+For this reason, you’ll have to make sure that the MASTER_URL / LOGIN_URL points to a page that indeed displays the login form, that this form’s HTML id is the right one as defined by Auth Form Id.
+For Joomla, the default id is login-form, but some installs seems to use form-login instead.
 For Drupal, the default id is user-login-form.
 For wordpress it is not necessary.

-If it’s still not working, and you see concerning “loadHTML() function failing” in your log file, the page HTML is probably creating errors at parsing time.
-In that case, create a simple login page with the least HTML possible, but just the login form of your CMS.
+If it’s still not working, and you see an error concerning “loadHTML() function failing” in your log file, the page HTML is probably creating errors at parsing time.
+In that case, create a simple login page with the least HTML possible, but with just the login form of your CMS.

-When testing the configuration, you may have to try several times, and you are soon locked out of the server by the brute force login defence mechanism.
-In that case, searched for the failedAJXP.log file inside the PHP temporary folder and delete it, and this should work!
-Or simply turn the server in debug mode (see AJXP_SERVER_DEBUG on bootstrap_context.php), this will avoid the brute force login mechanism.
+When testing the configuration, you may have to try several times, and soon you will be locked out of the server by the brute force login defence mechanism.
+In that case, searche for the failedAJXP.log file inside the PHP temporary folder and delete it, and this should work!
+Otherwise simply turn the server in debug mode (see AJXP_SERVER_DEBUG on bootstrap_context.php), this will avoid the brute force login mechanism.